 Little Ways to Fit Self-Care Into Your Already-Existing Routine

 Choosing to practice self-care doesn’t necessarily mean you have to completely disrupt your schedule.
 Sometimes you just need to readjust your thinking a bit.

 Something as simple as brushing your teeth is actually self-care — you’re doing something that’s good for your body, after all!
 So, next time you’re brushing your teeth, try to do it mindfully.
 Focus on the taste and smell of the toothpaste and how the toothbrush feels in your mouth.
 Instead of thinking of brushing your teeth as a chore, try to make the most of those two minutes.

-Other simple ways to fit self-care into your current routine can include taking five minutes of silence before you get out of bed, listening to music on your way to the grocery, cooking yourself dinner, or practicing two minutes of gratitude right before you fall asleep.
+Other simple ways to fit self-care into your current routine can include taking five minutes of silence before you get out of bed, listening to music on your way to the grocery, cooking yourself dinner, organizing your wardrobe, learning about clothing care such as using a pet hair remover when you have a pet, or practicing two minutes of gratitude right before you fall asleep.

 44 Self-Care Ideas

 Ok, so now that I’ve covered the importance of self-care, it’s time to get to some actual ideas.
 Everyone’s different so some of these ideas might not be right for you.
 But, hopefully, you can find at least one way that can help.

 1. Practice a few minutes of mindfulness when you first wake up

 2. Take a few deep breathes before going to bed